marcos-maralves/fraud-loss-prevention/README.md

 - *fraudasic*
 - *transportasic*

-Do it using *+ Creat Bucket* button and at the *Bucket Name* use the names above
+Do it using *+ Creat Bucket* button and at the *Bucket Name* use the names above.

-As described above we will need two services from Amazon: Rekognition and S3.

-- Api Key with read & write Access to:
-  - S3 Storage
-  - Rekognition - Face Recognition and Comparison

-Buckets, Region, etc

-asicaws
-fraudasic
-transportasic

-S3 buckets configured:
-asics3
-fraudasic
-transportasic
+Under *Set Permissions* make it publicly available for Node-Red nodes can access it.
+If you prefer create access lists allowing only your Node-Red / Ubuntu VM IP address to access it.

+You will also need Access Keys to access the service.
+These keys are created under the IAM (Identity and Access Management)service in AWS:

+- Search for IAM in your AWS console

+- Under the IAM Dashboard, find Security Status, Root Access Keys and Manage Security Credentials

+- If you get a question about using IAM, click on Continue to Security Credentials - less secure but easier setup.

+- Click in Access Keys and Generate New Access Key

+- Copy your *Access Key* and *Secret Key* to a safe place.
+It will be required during Node-Red Configuration.

+Also you need to inform the AWS boto3 module about your *AWS region*

+In my setup my region is "us-east-1".
+You can check that in your AWS console.

 ## Documentation